 Risk management software can impose additional expenses on your business.
 The price of software can range drastically depending on how the contract is structured.
 Generally speaking $2,000 per user, excluding maintenance or support costs is expected.
 Costs can rise well beyond that if additional features outside the scope are requested.
 Despite that, these extra costs should not be dismissed.
-Due to each businesses unique requirements, these modules or features potentially could satisfy the needs of the organization and further limit liability.
+Due to each business’s unique requirements, these modules or features potentially could satisfy the needs of the organization and further limit liability.

-Getting your employees to buy into a new system:
+Getting your employees to buy into a new system

 We are all creatures of habit.
-In some cases companies have been using a legacy or outdated system (Microsoft Excel) with 1,000’s of records over the course of many years.
+In some cases, companies have been using a legacy or outdated system (Microsoft Excel) with 1,000’s of records over the course of many years.
 Getting your team to buy into a new system can take time and patience.
 It can be difficult to adopt a new risk management system.
 Even though employees may exhibit hesitation about a new software program, they need to understand the benefits the business will receive by using one.
 This is where executive leadership needs to step up.
 The trainer can only lead them to water, not force them to drink from it.
 With adequate training and education by internal managers, RMS implementation has the ability to save companies of all sizes substantial amounts of revenue.

 Not all aspects of risk management software possess the characteristic of user-friendliness.
-Each system has their own unique interface and tools.
+Each system has its own unique interface and tools.
 As long as the software contains the ability for customization, users should be able to navigate points of pain.

-Technical and user errors:
+Technical and user errors

 Although these challenges may seem daunting at first, putting in the time and effort to implement a system can save a company revenue in a short period of time.